 There are a certain number of people who think it’s quite unfair to pay a TV tax in Germany when they are never watching any of the programs on public channels.
 This might seem even more absurd when they can’t speak the language.
 If you agree, you can take part to boycott movements at your own risks.
 It is by nature illegal.
 This website is a good place to start.

 Beware, it is by nature illegal.

-How to notify you are leaving the country and stop paying the German TV tax?
+How to let them know that you leaving the country and stop paying the German TV tax

 This is an issue that is all too often forgotten by foreigners moving back to their country.
 It won’t be enough to notify the Bürgeramt you are leaving the country.
 An additional notification to the Beitragsservice will be necessary so they remove you from their databases.
 It is recommended to do it a bit in advance via their website via this form.
 If you don’t do that and come back to Germany; they will look for you, they will find you, they will make you pay.

 I hope this guide on the TV tax in Germany was useful.
 Although it is quite frustrating to be obligated to pay this Rundfunkbeitrag, you might as well give public programs a shot.
 It’s good for your German skills after all.
 ARTE is my personal favorite.Bastien